ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Depending on which article you read, 70 90 percent of communication is nonverbal.
 Using a webcam during a video call doesn t replace all of that 70 percent, but it is unquestionably an improvement over having no video

 at all.
-Since webcams are so cheap now, there s really no justification for not having that additional social communication bandwidth within your company. e common objection is that employees are worried that others may judge their appearance on camera.
+Since webcams are so cheap now, There'sreally no justification for not having that additional social communication bandwidth within your company. e common objection is that employees are worried that others may judge their appearance on camera.
 If that s a concern you are facing, I encourage you to walk through the business justification for wanting as high-quality communication as possible in a remote setting, and have a zero-tolerance policy for any employee who makes inappro - priate remarks on another s appearance.
 It can also be helpful to create

 a space for people to do whatever they feel appropriate to get themselves ready, such as allowing/encouraging background blurs, and occasional video-off to deal with something in reality or to tidy up.